po1sigala/live/01-Class-Content/02-Advanced-CSS/01-Activities/28-Stu_Mini-Project/README.md

 * Set this project up in your own GitHub repositories so that you can deploy and use it for future reference!

 ---
-© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.